aitormagan/nd189-1-Introduction-to-Machine-Learning-project-starter/project/project-report.md

 The third model was the one with the best performance.

-On a different day, as can be seen in the notebook, I tried additional hyperparameters optimization plus adding new features, but I was unable to obtain a model with better performance than the one I obtained on the first day.
+On a different day, as can be seen in the notebook, I tried to include extra features but the results weren't much better than the ones I obtained the first day.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?